awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.DataPump.md

 When you use Oracle Data Pump to import data into an RDS for Oracle instance, we recommend the following best practices:
 + Perform imports in `schema` or `table` mode to import specific schemas and objects\.
 + Limit the schemas you import to those required by your application\.
-+ Don't import in `full` mode\.
++ Don't import in `full` mode or import schemas for system\-maintained components\.

-  Because RDS for Oracle does not allow access to `SYS` or `SYSDBA` administrative users, importing in `full` mode, or importing schemas for Oracle\-maintained components, might damage the Oracle data dictionary and affect the stability of your database\.
+  Because RDS for Oracle doesn't allow access to `SYS` or `SYSDBA` administrative users, these actions might damage the Oracle data dictionary and affect the stability of your database\.
 + When loading large amounts of data, do the following:

   1. Transfer the dump file to the target RDS for Oracle DB instance\.